 Where to stay: Victorian Inn

-To escape San Francisco, take a trip to Humboldt Redwoods State Park, located in Weott, California.
-Here, you’ll find the state’s largest redwood park with the tallest trees on the planet.
+Located in Weott, Humboldt Redwoods State Park is the state’s largest redwood park with the tallest trees on the planet.

 One of the best things to do in Redwoods State Park is driving along the Avenue of the Giants, a 31-mile stretch of Historic Highway 101 that snakes through the groves of these ancient trees – in fact, the park is home to the world’s largest grove of old-growth redwoods.